General Data Protection Regulation (GDPR)

 Why does it sometimes take my GP a long time to complete my form?

 Time spent completing forms and preparing reports takes the GP away from the medical care of his or her patients.
 Most GPs have a very heavy workload and paperwork takes up an increasing amount of their time.
 Our GPs do non-NHS work out of NHS time at evenings or weekends so that NHS patient care does not suffer.

 I only need the doctor’s signature – what is the problem?

 When a doctor signs a certificate or completes a report, it is a condition of remaining on the Medical Register that they only sign what they know to be true.
 In order to complete even the simplest of forms, therefore, the doctor might have to check the patient’s ENTIRE medical record.
 Carelessness or an inaccurate report can have serious consequences for the doctor with the General Medical Council (the doctors’ regulatory body) or even the Police.

 If you are a new patient we may not have your medical records so the doctor must wait for these before completing the form.

 What will I be charged?

-It is recommended that GPs tell patients in advance if they will be charged, and what the fee will be.
-It is up to individual doctors to decide how much they will charge.
+Patients will be informed in advance if there is a charge for their request.
+Fees for private services are decided by the practice, not individual GPs.
 The practice has a lists of fees based on these suggested fees which is available on request.
 View our Non-NHS Services Fees.